 The current members of the Audit Committee of the Board of Trustees are Ronald J. Artinian, Alan L. Aufzien and Herbert C. Klein.
 Mr. Artinian is the Chairman of the Audit Committee.
 Each of Mr. Artinian and Mr. Aufzien satisfies the audit committee qualifications under the NASDAQ Listing Rules and is independent, as independence for audit committee members is defined in the NASDAQ Listing Rules.
+Mr. Artinian and Mr. Aufzien also meet the independence requirements of Exchange Act Rule 10A-3(b)(1).
 Although Mr. Klein meets the requirements for independence set forth in the definition of "independent director" in the NASDAQ Listing Rules, he does not meet the criteria for independence set forth in Exchange Act Rule 10A-3(b)(1) because the law firm of Nowell, Amoroso, Klein, Bierman, P.A., in which Mr. Klein is currently a partner, has received and will continue to receive legal fees from the Trust for legal services provided and to be provided to the Trust.
 See the section of this Proxy Statement entitled "Certain Relationships and Related Party Transactions."
 Accordingly, Mr. Klein does not satisfy the independence requirement for qualification as an audit committee member under the NASDAQ Listing Rules.
 The Board of Trustees has appointed Mr. Klein to the Audit Committee because the Board of Trustees believes that his background and experience and the valuable contributions that he makes to the Audit Committee sufficiently mitigate any concerns arising out of the fact that he does not satisfy the independence requirement of the audit committee qualifications under the NASDAQ Listing Rules.

-The Audit Committee held four meetings during fiscal 2011.
+The Audit Committee held four meetings during fiscal 2012.
 The Audit Committee selects the independent registered public accounting firm (the "Independent Auditors") to audit the books and accounts of the Trust.
 In addition, the Audit Committee reviews and pre-approves the scope and costs of all services (including non-audit services) provided by the Independent Auditors.
 The Audit Committee also monitors the effectiveness of the audit effort and financial reporting and inquires into the adequacy of the Trust's financial and operating controls.